sujoydas96/Information_Security_Software/README.md

 # Information_Security_Software
+HOW TO OPERATE THE SOFTWARE
+    The Software folder contains an executable file called 'Software.exe'.
+The user needs to run this file to start the software.
+The software is designed for the Windows Operating System only.
+    In the event that the software fails to work, the folder also includes a python script with the name 'Software.py'.
+This script contains the main code behind the program.

 HOW TO USE THE SOFTWARE
     To use the software, the user needs to first choose the algorithm to use for encrypting and decrypting.
 This can be done by clicking on the buttons with the names of the algorithms on them.
     Once clicked, the encryption and decryption options will appear.
 The user may fill in the key and the message/cipher and then click on the submit button.
 Once this is done, the calculated cipher/message will be displayed.